[NY Sun title: "When Terrorists' Stupidity Leads to Arrest"]

 As a result, the rest of us are a little bit safer.

 Oct.
-4, 2005 update: This article is up to date but for the many more expected instances of this phenomenon, see "More Stupid Terrorists."
+4, 2005 addendum: This article is up to date but for the many more expected instances of this phenomenon, see "More Stupid Terrorists."
 Also, this article complements a more focused weblog entry, "In Praise of Routine Traffic Stops," that deals specifically with vehcular stupidities.

 Oct.
 6, 2005 update: For a discussion of the propriety of discussing this topic in public, see "Am I Helping the Enemy?"